July 27, 2024 by John Burnham / Samantha Wilson

 How Do I Choose a Marine Surveyor?

-If you’re going to spend money getting a marine survey, then you want to ensure you’re getting a good service and a thorough report by an experienced surveyor.
-Again, it’s always best to use a surveyor you find yourself or are recommended by a trusted friend as opposed to one recommended by a broker or the seller.
-While their intentions are likely to be good, impartiality is best here.
+If you’re going to spend money getting a marine survey, then you want to ensure you’re getting good service and a thorough report by an experienced surveyor who subscribes to a clear code of ethics (the latter are typically subscribed to by surveyors associations (see below)).
+Again, it’s always best to use a surveyor who you find yourself or are recommended by a trusted friend as opposed to one recommended by a broker or the seller.
+While their intentions are typically good, gaining an unbiased, objective report is paramount.

-When choosing a surveyor, you want to ask the following questions:
+When choosing a surveyor, ask the following questions:

-• Are they registered with an official surveying organization which regulates its members?
-In the U.S. the Society of Accredited Marine Surveyors (SAMS) and the National Association of Marine Surveyors (NAMS) are the two main organizations and in the UK, these include the Yacht Designers & Surveyors Association in the UK and the International Institute of Marine Surveying.
-These organizations hold lists of members in different regions, and so it is a good place to start looking.
+Are they registered with an official surveying organization that regulates its members?
+In the U.S., the Society of Accredited Marine Surveyors (SAMS) and the National Association of Marine Surveyors (NAMS) are the two main organizations.
+In the UK, these include the Yacht Designers & Surveyors Association in the UK and the International Institute of Marine Surveying.
+These organizations provide specific accreditations and have lists of members in different regions, so they are a good place to start looking.

-• Do they have specific experience in surveying the size, style and construction of the boat you are considering buying?
-There are specialist surveyors in sail boats, wooden boats, sports boats, etc.
+Do they have specific experience in surveying the size, style, and construction of the boat you are considering buying?
+There are specialist surveyors in sail boats, wooden boats, sports boats, etc. Each surveyor typically has specific previous experience you can ask about, perhaps as a yacht captain or in the military.

-• Do they produce clear reports?
+Do they produce clear reports?
 Ask to see a sample report to see the layout, detail, and wording they use before deciding if it is right for you.
-You want a clear report which offers definitive recommendations or opinions.
+You want a clear report that offers definitive recommendations or opinions.

-Do I Need to Be There for the Marine Survey?
+Do I Need to Be Present for the Marine Survey?

 You don’t have to be present for the survey, but it is a good idea to be present if possible.
-You will learn a lot about the boat you’re buying as you watch the surveyor work, and they can show you things as they discover them, which is easier than reading about it in the report later.
+You will learn a lot about the boat you’re buying as you watch the surveyor work, and they can show you things as they discover them, which is easier and more informative than only reading about it in the report later.

-We know that finding the perfect boat can seem like a daunting task.
-But armed with our library of practical information, advisors on hand to talk you through the process, and of course thousands of boats for sale all over the world, Rightboat.com will ensure you find the perfect boat for you.
+We know that finding the right boat can seem a daunting task.
+But armed with a library of practical information (see our blog), advisors on hand to talk you through the process, and of course thousands of boats for sale all over the world, Rightboat.com will ensure you find the right boat for you.

 Related Articles and Guides